 1. Masuso pots.

-The masuso pots (or breast pots) are ceramic objects whose origin and cultural significance are still unknown.
+The masuso pots (or breast pots) are ceramic objects the origin and cultural significance of which are still unknown.
 The complete lack of data was the result of looting and destruction of archaeological sites.

-Other variations of the ancient vessel were also discovered in Romania, Ukraine, and Nigeria—all of which show evidence that the pots were once used as sacred water vessels or ritual pots, with the breast symbolizing the life-giving power of water.
+Other variations of the ancient vessel were also discovered in Romania, Ukraine, and Nigeria—all of which show evidence that the pots were most likely used as sacred water vessels or ritual pots, with the breast symbolizing the life-giving power of water.

 Discovered in the Mansalay town in Southern Mindoro, this fossil shell of an ammonite dates back to 160-175 million years ago or during the age of the dinosaurs.

 An ammonite is an extinct group of mollusks related to octopus, squid, and nautilus.
 Hence, the existence of their fossils suggests that the Philippines was partly submerged in the ocean at the time of its formation.

 Recommended Article: 7 Prehistoric Animals You Didn’t Know Once Roamed The Philippines